gregorywmorris/Maven-Power-Outage-Challenge/README.md

 <br>

 * Demand Loss(MW):
-    * The expected value is a number or left blank if unknown.
+    * The expected value is a number or leave blank if unknown.
 All strings were removed.
     * Deleted: 'NA', 'unknown', '-', descriptive text.
     * For ranges, only accept the highest estimate.
     * Approx, greater/Less than converted to just the number given.